Annie Hearn: Life

 She was born Sarah Ann Everard in 1895 in Middle Rasen in Lincolnshire to Robert and Betsy Everard.
 Her father was a gardener and they lived in various places in England.
-She showed a picture of her late husband "Dr Hearn" but this was later proven to be a picture of Vane-Tempest baronets who was killed in France on 25 March 1917.
+She showed a picture of her late husband "Dr Hearn" but this was later proven to be a picture of one of the Vane-Tempest baronets who was killed in France on 25 March 1917.
 To the public (and even to her own family) she played the role of a widow who had lost her husband in the First World War.
 This was quite a normal circumstance in England in the 1920s and would raise no suspicion.
 She adopted the name Sarah Ann Hearn and was known as Annie Hearn.
 In 1921 she went to live with her paternal aunt Mary Ann Everard and older sister Minnie Everard at Trenhorne House on the edge of Lewannick in Cornwall.
 Aunt Mary died in 1926 and Minnie died in the summer of 1930, and both were buried in Lewannick churchyard.

-She obtained a post as cook and housekeeper to William (1889-1949) and Alice Thomas (née Parsons) who lived at nearby Trenhorne Farm.
+She obtained a post as cook and housekeeper to William (1889–1949) and Alice Thomas (née Parsons) who lived at nearby Trenhorne Farm.
 She appears to have been obsessed with William Thomas and sought to be his wife.
 Her affection was not reciprocated but she was on good terms with both husband and wife.
 They all three travelled to Bude in north Cornwall, around 20 km north of the farm, on 18 October 1930.
 There in Littlejohn's cafe they ate salmon sandwiches which had been made by Annie at home.
 They were distributed by Annie.
 Alice took the top sandwich offered to her, became very ill and started vomiting around two hours later.
 The local physician Dr Saunders diagnosed food poisoning.

 It was later proved that a second dose of arsenic was given to Alice around 27 or 28 October.
 Desperately ill, she was taken to hospital in Plymouth on 3 November and died on the morning of 4 November.

 Annie left Trenhorne House and faked a suicide by leaving a distinctive checked coat on a clifftop at Looe.
 An inquest into Alice's death concluded she had been murdered by a person or persons unknown by arsenic poisoning.
-The inquest ordered the exhumation of her sister and aunt and again found arsenic in each.
+The inquest ordered the exhumation of Annie's sister and aunt and again found arsenic in each.
 With much media attention the Daily Mail offered a reward of £500 for information on Annie's whereabouts.

 Meanwhile, Annie had assumed the new name of Annie Faithful and got a job as cook and housekeeper to the architect Cecil Powell and his wife at Brooksby House in Torquay.
 A tip off by Cecil himself led police there in February 1931.
 Feeling some sympathy, he donated his £500 reward to her defence, allowing her to afford an influential advocate.